The Bankrate promise

 Given that law school takes an average of three years to complete, it’s no secret that the average law school debt reached a staggering $145,500 at last count.
 It’s not surprising; Law School Transparency shows that law school tuition has continued to increase year after year, even taking into account inflation.

 Fortunately, you don’t have to attend private school to earn a law degree, and there are plenty of schools that charge students considerably less.
 However, just like with undergraduate institutions, you can expect to shell out a pretty penny if you decide to attend a top institution.

-The chart below lists average tuition and fees for some of the top law schools in the country.
+The chart below lists tuition costs for some of the top law schools in the country.
 Keep in mind that these totals exclude additional costs, such as fees, books and supplies, housing, meals and health insurance.